Avarexity/Avarexity/README.md

 ## 👨‍🎓 About Me

 - 🎓 **Current Student** with a deep passion for Computer Science, AI, and a curiosity for engineering.
-- 🚀 **Transitioning soon:** After CS, I'm hoping to complete an AI MSc before finally heading into Mechanical Engineering, just because I can.
+- 🚀 **Transitioning soon:** After CS, I'm hoping to complete an AI MSc before finally heading into Mechanical Engineering, driven by curiosity and madness.

 ## 💻 Skills